Howard Hughes Medical Institute (HHMI) International Student Research Fellowships

 HHMI's International Student Research Fellowship program supports outstanding international predoctoral students studying in the United States who are ineligible for fellowships or training grants through U.S. federal agencies.

 UT Austin is one of 61 research universities invited to participate in a Howard Hughes Medical Institute pre-doctoral fellowship program to support international students working in biomedical or related areas.
-Eligible biomedical-related fields include biology, chemistry, math, computer science, engineering, and plant biology -- as well as interdisciplinary research.
+Eligible biomedical-related fields include biology, biochemistry, chemistry, computer science, engineering, math, and pharmacy -- as well as interdisciplinary research.

 HHMI will award three-year fellowships to international students to support years three, four, and five of a Ph.D. program.
 The awards include a stipend of $30,000, plus a $3,000 personal allowance for health care, etc., plus a $10,000 Institutional Allowance towards tuition, etc. They anticipate making about 50 of these awards for the coming year.
 UT Austin will be allowed to nominate no more than 7 students (last year 2 of our nominees received awards).